Diocese of Gozo: History

-On a central plateau the ruined fortifications of an ancient town contain the cathedral church and public buildings, outside of which is a large suburb.
+Information regarding the origins of the first formal Christian communities in Gozo is lost to time.
+The oldest of the active parish churches in Gozo are those of Victoria: the Cathedral of the Assumption and the Basilica of St George.
+Which of these two is the oldest is not quite clear and often disputed.
+However both probably originated during the Byzantine occupation of Gozo.

-Up to the year 1864, Gozo formed part of the then Roman Catholic Diocese of Malta, but Pope Pius IX, acceding to requests by the clergy and the people, erected it into a separate, then exempt diocese, i.e. immediately subject to the Holy See.
+Up till the year 1864, Gozo formed part of the then Roman Catholic Diocese of Malta, but Pope Pius IX, acceding to requests by the clergy and the people, erected it into a separate, then exempt diocese, i.e. immediately subject to the Holy See.
 On 16 March 1863, Michael Franciscus Buttigieg, a native of Gozo, was appointed titular Bishop of Lita and deputy auxiliary of the Archbishop-Bishop of Malta, for the Island of Gozo.
 He was consecrated at Rome on 3 May of the same year, on 22 September 1864, was created first bishop of the new Diocese of Gozo, and on the 23rd day of the following month made his entry into the new cathedral.
-This Church, dedicated to the Assumption of Mary, is the oldest parish in Gozo.
-It was already working as a parish in 1241 and goes back to Byzantine period.
 Through the efforts of Pietro Pace, vicar-general of the diocese, a diocesan seminary was established on the site formerly occupied by the San Giuliano Hospital, the revenues of which were appropriated to the new institution.
 This seminary was inaugurated 3 November 1866, and by the express desire of Pius IX placed under the direction of the Jesuits.